MasterChef Thailand All-Stars: Episode 3

-Since Ploy wins the last challenge, she deserve a chance to take control of 9 people she would like to get rid of in the competition.
-Ploy said that the first 4 people are the group that are her competitor, which include Quest, Toei, Jah and Lisa.
-Another five, she states, is a group that is not her close friends.
+Invention Test 1: Since Ploy wins the previous challenge, she got a chance to sabotage 9 people she would like to get rid of to compete in this round.
+Ploy stated that the first 4 people are her competitors, which consists of Quest, Toei, Jah and Lisa.
+Another five, she mentions, are those who aren't her close friends.
 In this group, Ploy chose Ball, Pond, Gino, Golf and Chanon.
-For the rest that did not get called may immune to the next round.
+The rest that did not get called are saved for the week.